 James A. Goldman has served on our Board of Directors since March 2010 and also serves on the Compensation Committee of the Board of Directors.
-Since 2004, Mr. Goldman has served as president and CEO of Godiva Chocolatier Inc., based in New York City.
-He was president of the Foods and Beverage Division at Campbell Soup Company from 2001 to 2004.
+Mr. Goldman served as President and CEO of Godiva Chocolatier Inc., based in New York City from 2004 to 2014.
+He was President of the Foods and Beverage Division at Campbell Soup Company from 2001 to 2004.
 He worked in various executive positions at Nabisco Inc. from 1992 to 2000.
 Prior to his work at Nabisco Inc., Mr. Goldman was a senior consulting associate at McKinsey & Co.
 Mr. Goldman served as a member of the Board of Directors at The Children's Place Retail from 2006 to 2008, on the Compensation Committee.
-Mr. Goldman is also on the Board of Directors of the International Tennis Hall of Fame.
+Mr. Goldman is currently on the Board of Directors of the International Tennis Hall of Fame in Newport, Rhode Island.
 He also served on the Board of Trustees at the YMCA Camps Becket and Chimney Corners in Becket, Massachusetts, from 1992 to 1998.